Do I have to use a mail order pharmacy?

 Does TeamCare cover vaccines?

-Yes, TeamCare covers most vaccines including the Rotavirus vaccine for children under age 26, and Gardasil for children between ages 9 and 25, flu, shingles, and COVID-19.
+Yes, TeamCare covers most vaccines including the Rotavirus vaccine for children under age 26, Gardasil for children between ages 9 and 25, flu, shingles, and COVID-19.
 There is no deductible for the Well Child Exam or immunizations for children.
 TeamCare does not, however, cover required immunizations for international travel.
 Contact TeamCare for a full list of covered vaccinations.

 My doctor said I will be unable to work for six weeks.
 My next appointment is in six weeks, so why do I need to complete another form before then?